O'Reilly Auto Parts: Company history

-Michael Byrne O’Reilly immigrated from Ireland to America in 1849.
+Michael Byrne O'Reilly immigrated from Ireland to America in 1849.
 Settling in St. Louis, he worked his way through school to earn a law degree, and then pursued a career as a title examiner.
-His son, Charles Francis O’Reilly, attended college in St. Louis and went to work in 1914 as a traveling salesman for Fred Campbell Auto Supply in St. Louis.
+His son, Charles Francis O'Reilly, attended college in St. Louis and went to work in 1914 as a traveling salesman for Fred Campbell Auto Supply in St. Louis.
 By 1924, Charles had become familiar with the Springfield area, having traveled by train to sell auto parts throughout the territory.
-By 1932, he had become manager of Link Motor Supply in Springfield, and one of his sons, Charles H. (Chub) O’Reilly, joined the company.
+By 1932, he had become manager of Link Motor Supply in Springfield, and one of his sons, Charles H. (Chub) O'Reilly, joined the company.
 Together they helped make Link Motor Supply the predominant auto parts store in the area.

-In 1957, Link planned a reorganization, which included the retirement of 72-year-old Charles F. O’Reilly, and the transfer of Chub O’Reilly to Kansas City.
-The two made the decision to form their own company, O’Reilly Automotive, Inc. They opened for business in Springfield, Missouri on December 2, 1957, with one store and 13 employees.
+In 1957, Link planned a reorganization, which included the retirement of 72-year-old Charles F. O'Reilly, and the transfer of Chub O'Reilly to Kansas City.
+The two made the decision to form their own company, O'Reilly Automotive, Inc. They opened for business in Springfield, Missouri on December 2, 1957, with one store and 13 employees.
 Their sales totaled $700,000 in 1958, their first full year of business.
-By 1961, O'Reilly's volume had reached $1.3 million in combined sales volume of O’Reilly Automotive and their Ozark Automotive Distributors, a division formed to serve independent automotive jobbers in the area.
-In March 1975, annual sales volume rose to $7 million, and a 52,000 square-foot facility was built for the O’Reilly/Ozark warehouse operation.
+By 1961, O'Reilly's volume had reached $1.3 million in combined sales volume of O'Reilly Automotive and their Ozark Automotive Distributors, a division formed to serve independent automotive jobbers in the area.
+In March 1975, annual sales volume rose to $7 million, and a 52,000 square-foot facility was built for the O'Reilly/Ozark warehouse operation.
 By that time, O'Reilly Auto Parts had nine stores, all located in southwestern Missouri.

 On April 23, 1993, O'Reilly Auto Parts completed an initial public stock offering, with shares trading on the NASDAQ market under the symbol ORLY.
-O'Reilly offers a stock purchase plan to employees in order to enable as many full-time team members as possible stock ownership in O'Reilly automotive.
+O'Reilly offers a stock purchase plan to employees to enable as many full-time team members as possible to become stockholders in O'Reilly Automotive.
 On January 30, 1998, O'Reilly Auto Parts merged with Hi/LO Auto Supply, adding 182 auto parts stores in Texas and Louisiana, as well as a distribution center in Houston.
-The Hi/LO acquisition made O’Reilly one of the top 10 auto parts chains in the country.
+The Hi/LO acquisition made O'Reilly one of the top 10 auto parts chains in the country.

 On April 25, 2000, the firm announced the purchase of KarPro Auto Parts, which included a 66,000 square-foot distribution center in Little Rock, Arkansas, and 14 KarPro stores.
 On October 1, 2001, O'Reilly Auto Parts purchased Mid-State Automotive Distributors, Inc., adding 82 additional auto parts stores in seven states, as well as two distribution centers.
 The acquisition made the firm one of the top five auto parts chains in the country.
 It added its twelfth distribution center in Atlanta, Georgia in March 2005.